 Proper running form is an essential element for any runner.
 This article will help you improve and provide the foundations for correct running form.

 Running is one of the most effective ways to get in shape.
-But if you don’t have proper running form, it can actually end up hurting your body!
-In this article, I’m going to show you how to make sure you’re doing things right—plus some extra tips that will help you take your workout to the next level.
+But if you don’t have proper running form, it can end up hurting your body!
+In this article, I will show you how to ensure you’re doing things right—plus some extra tips that will help you take your workout to the next level.

 The foundation of proper running form